jandelgado/lede-dockerbuilder/README.md

 $ cd lede-dockerbuilder
 $ ./builder.sh build example.cfg
 ```
-Your custom imagas can now be found in the `output` diretory.
+Your custom images can now be found in the `output` diretory.

 The `build` command will first build the docker image containing the LEDE image
 builder.
 The resulting docker image is per default tagged with